ballerina-platform/ballerina-dev-website/swan-lake/learn/deployment/docker.md

 ### Overriding the CMD of the generated Ballerina Dockerfile

 The Ballerina Docker image builder uses the generic CMD command to execute the created JAR file.
 However, sometimes, you might need to override the default CMD command.
-This usecase shows how to override the default CMD command.
+This use case shows how to override the default CMD command.

 ### Prerequisites